-109-02-02.09.
+109-02-09.
 Compliance with sidearm qualification as a license requirement.

-The board may not issue, renew, or reinstate an peace officer's license or limited license unless the peace officer has complied with all sidearm qualification requirements.
+The board may not issue, renew, or reinstate a peace officer license or limited license unless the peace officer has complied with all sidearm qualification requirements.
 The board may suspend an officer's license if the officer fails to comply with all sidearm qualification requirements under these rules.